genejike/DEVOPS-PROJECT/AWS PROJECTS/Project-6/Project-6.md

 Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

 ![Alt text](images/select-volume.png)

-click on create volume and the drop down will show.make show to select 10 GiB and the availability zone should be the same as your web server Then click create
+click on create volume and the drop down will show. make show to select 10 GiB and the availability zone should be the same as your web server Then click create

 ![Alt text](images/volume%20create.png)

 After creating attach to your webserver